sruthi1-5-3/my-digital-diary/README.md

 My Digital Diary
-A Small static website build with HTML and CSS, version controlled using Git and hosted on gitHub Pages.
+A small static website built with HTML and CSS, version controlled using Git and hosted on GitHub Pages.